CARA-ch/emed-service-guide/docs/transactions/chpharm1.md

 Only documents that are linked to an MTP are considered in this query.

+The on-demand document is deleted from the registry 24 hours after it was last retrieved in a (pharmacy) search query.
+Entry selection (via the search query execution) is done at document retrieval time, not search time.

 ### FindMedicationCard (🇨🇭)

 This transaction is a Swiss extension and is copied from the _FindMedicationList_ stored query.

 **Stored query ID**: `urn:uuid:a8fc04c1-5fb0-45a9-bc59-7a59958beb38`

+The on-demand document is deleted from the registry 24 hours after it was last retrieved in (pharmacy) search query.
+Treatment selection (via the search query execution) is done at document retrieval time, not search time.

 **Query parameters**